 Securities firms in accordance with Article 41 of the Federal Act on Financial Institutions of 15 June 2018 (“FinIA”)

 Other parties supervised by FINMA in accordance with Article 3 of the Financial Market Supervision Act of 22 June 2007 (“FINMASA”), provided that the trading venue ensures that they fulfil equivalent technical and operational conditions to securities firms

 Foreign Participants authorised by FINMA in accordance with Art.
 40 FMIA.

 The following may be Indirect Participants of T-DX:

 Issuers who, themselves or through third parties, offering bid and ask prices for their company’s securities via Taurus

-Retail or professional clients who do not hold an account with Taurus and who connect to TDX via their own bank or securities firms, which is itself a Participant of TDX.
+Clients (retail, professional or institutional clients) who do not hold an account with Taurus and who connect to T-DX via their own bank or securities firms, which is itself a Participant of T-DX.